JazabC/Speed-Read/README.md

-# speedReader
+# Speed Reader

-This is perfect if you want to read ahead in a topic or want to skim an article online.
-This can help you get your work done faster and quicker!
+Need to read an article or book in a short period of time?
+This is perfect for such a case!
+It help you get your work done faster and quicker!

 Context: